Playwright Test

 });

-Added in: v1.24Declares an anonymous group of tests.
+You can also declare a test group without a title.
 This is convenient to give a group of tests a common option with test.use().

 test.describe(() => {